-- Positive when pain elicited while knee is flexed to 90° and the leg is internally and externally rotated while in neutral position, distraction, or compression.
+- Positive when pain is elicited while the knee is flexed to 90° and the leg is internally and externally rotated while in neutral position, distraction, or compression.

 - Compressional pain suggests meniscal injury.

-- Patient stand 1-legged, flatfooted, knee flexed at 5°, and hands held by examiner for balance.
+- Patient stands 1-legged, flatfooted, knee flexed at 5°, and with their hands held by the examiner for balance.
 The patient then internally and externally rotates the knee and body 3 times.
 This is repeated at 20° flexion.
 Test is positive if there is medial or lateral joint line discomfort or mechanical symptoms.

 Bounce Home Test

-- Patient’s leg is fully flexed with the heel placed in examiners hand and allowed to passively extend and bounce home.
-The knee should extend completely and if the extension is not complete or has a rubber end feel it is considered positive.1
+- Patient’s leg is fully flexed with the heel placed in the examiner’s hand and allowed to passively extend and bounce home.
+The knee should extend completely, and if the extension is not complete or has a rubber end feel, it is considered positive.1

-- Are recommended following acute injury and if patient meets one of the five Ottawa Knee rules.
-They include age greater then 55, tenderness on the patella or head of the fibula, inability to flex beyond 90 degrees, inability to bear weight for four steps.44
+- Recommended following acute injury and if the patient meets one of the five (5) Ottawa Knee Rules.
+They include: (1) age greater than 55, (2-3) tenderness on the patella or head of the fibula, (4) inability to flex beyond 90 degrees, or an (5) inability to bear weight for four steps.44

 - Distal femur and proximal tibial fractures